itsbio/gamepot-docs/en/gamepot_android.md

 GamePot.getInstance().coupon(/*Coupon entered by the user*/, new GamePotListener<String>() {
     @Override
     public void onSuccess(String message) {
         // Succeeded in using coupons.
-Display the message as a popup.
+Display the message as a pop-up.
     }

     @Override